- Apply

 Three programs at Eastern Connecticut State University — in Connecticut history, career services and summer transition — will benefit from recent gifts to the ECSU Foundation.

-The gifts will help the center acquire new collections and promote its mission and activities.
-It will enable the center to purchase materials needed as it begins the process of making its history collections digitally available to the public, said Thomas Balcerski, associate professor of history and the center’s new director.
-The center, located on the fourth floor of the library, recently acquired historical records from the Willimantic Town Hall, collected by history students during the building’s renovation.
+Eastern’s Center for Connecticut Studies will acquire new collections and promote its mission and activities to the public with the help of three recent gifts totaling $20,000.
+The gifts will enable the center to purchase materials needed as it begins the process of making its history collections digitally available, said Thomas Balcerski, associate professor of history and the center’s new director.

 “I am pleased to report that work is underway at the center to increase its usable space for research and classroom activity, to make room for its growing collections, and to attract researchers, both in-person and remotely,” said Balcerski.